 Pregnant women should consume a healthy variety of vitamins and nutrients for a healthy pregnancy and smooth delivery.
 You need to hit all the food groups.
 A well-balanced diet with calcium, potassium, magnesium, iron, folate, Vitamin A, B, C, D, E, the list goes on and on!
 Plus, don’t forget hydration!

-Collagen-rich foods are especially important for meeting your daily nutrient requirements for proper health of both you and your baby.
+Collagen-rich foods are especially important for meeting your daily nutrient requirements for proper health of both you and your growing baby.
 Collagen is the most abundant protein in your body and glycine is the most abundant amino acid in collagen.
 Collagen is made by combining glycine and another amino acid proline with the help of vitamin C!

 Glycine is an amino acid (the building blocks of protein) that becomes conditionally essential during pregnancy which means prior to being pregnant your body could make enough on its own, but now you have to obtain it through food in order to have adequate amounts for you and baby.

 Additionally, glycine is involved in the function of choline, folate, and vitamin B12.
 Collagen, and therefore glycine, supports so many aspects of pregnancy from daily energy and mood, to fetal development, to labor and delivery, even recovery.
+Glycine is an amino acid in bone broth!

 Today I want to talk about one of the best ways to get collagen in your diet that doesn’t rely on supplements, drinking bone broth while pregnant!